Please ensure Javascript is enabled for purposes of website accessibility

 Home Education with One or More Virtual Classes

-Homeschool students may take one or more virtual classes, you must register your home education program and then request one or more courses from Citrus eSchool (a franchise of FLVS).
-These part-time enrollments may begin at any date between the first day of school in August and the last day of February, not necessarily at the beginning of the semester.
-Most courses will be taught by a local Citrus County School District instructor.
+Homeschool students may take one or more virtual classes.
+First, you must register your student in the home education program and then you can request one or more courses from Citrus eSchool (a franchise of FLVS).
+These part-time enrollments may begin at any date throughout the school year, not necessarily at the beginning of the semester.
+To request classes from Citrus eSchool, a franchise of FLVS, please go to http://flvs.net and click Enroll.
+Next, select County Virtual School and follow instructions for selecting classes and creating an account.
+Be sure to select eSchool (not FLVS Flex) as the provider for each course, when available.
+Most courses can be taught by a local Citrus County School District instructor.
 A few classes may be taught by a Florida Virtual School (FLVS Flex ) instructor.

-• If you are withdrawing your student from a Citrus County school, first check Skyward to see your student’s schedule of courses, including the 7-digit course code for each class.
+• Check Skyward to see your student’s schedule of courses, including the 7-digit course code for each class.
 Those classes will be dropped when your student is withdrawn.
 Having this information on hand may help when selecting virtual classes.

 • Once your paperwork is complete, your student will be withdrawn from the brick-and-mortar school and registered as a home education student.
 At that point, the parent/guardian is directing the education program for the student—there is not a counselor assigned to assist you in selecting courses